QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-Nmap can scan a one, or more hosts to scan
+Nmap can scan one or more hosts

 ```bash
 $ nmap 127.0.0.1